pra1ries/Hasharp/docs/README.md

 ## Suggestions

 Have a suggestion?
-Create an issue [here](https://github.com/pra1ries/hasharp/issues) using the "enhancement" tag!
+Create an issue [here](https://github.com/pra1ries/hasharp/issues) and use the "enhancement" tag!